Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 While metformin is safe to combine with GLP-1 medications, some other combinations require caution:

-• Sulfonylureas (glipizide, glyburide, glimepiride): Can be combined with GLP-1s but significantly increase hypoglycemia risk.
+- Sulfonylureas (glipizide, glyburide, glimepiride): Can be combined with GLP-1s but increase the risk of low blood sugar.
 Dose reduction of the sulfonylurea is usually necessary.

 Ready to start your weight loss journey?
 Find a GLP-1 clinic near you and connect with a qualified provider today.